thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 );
 ```

 A **unique constraint** ensures that the data contained in a column is unique among all the rows in the table.
-Adding a unique constraint automatically creates a unique index on the column, which is something you're learn about later.
+Adding a unique constraint automatically creates a unique index on the column, which is something we'll discuss later.
 A table can have more than one column with a unique constraint.

 ```sql
 CREATE TABLE movies (